charles-001/dolphie/README.md

   -u , --user           Username
   -p , --password       Password
   -h , --host           Hostname/IP address
-  -P , --port           Port (Socket has precedence) -S , --socket         Socket file
+  -P , --port           Port (socket has precedence) -S , --socket         Socket file
   --config-file         Dolphie's config file to use.
-Options are read from these files in the given order: /etc/dolphie.cnf, ~/.dolphie.cnf
+Options are read from these files in the given order: ['/etc/dolphie.cnf', '~/.dolphie.cnf']
-  --mycnf-file          MySQL/MariaDB config file path to use.
+  --mycnf-file          MySQL config file path to use.
 This should use [client] section [default: ~/.my.cnf] -f , --host-cache-file
                         Resolve IPs to hostnames when your DNS is unable to.
 Each IP/hostname pair should be on its own line using format ip=hostname [default: ~/dolphie_host_cache]
   -q , --host-setup-file
                         Specify location of file that stores the available hosts to use in host setup modal [default: ~/dolphie_hosts]
-  -l , --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials.
-Supersedes config file [default: client]
+  -l , --login-path     Specify login path to use with mysql_config_editor's file ~/.mylogin.cnf for encrypted login credentials [default: client]
   -r , --refresh_interval
                         How much time to wait in seconds between each refresh [default: 1] -H , --heartbeat-table